 In 1905, the Chesed-El Synagogue was built through a need for more places of worship for the growing Jewish community in Singapore.
 Initiated by the Jewish philanthropist Manassah Meyer, the Synagogue stands as an elegant, artistic break from the bustle of the city in Oxley Rise, and comprises features from the late-Renaissance style of architecture.

-While nobody is really sure when it was built, this is one of Singapore’s oldest Taoist temples.
+While nobody is really sure when it was built, this is one of the oldest Taoist temples in Singapore.
 The earliest written record of the structure goes back to 1826, just seven years after Sir Stamford Raffles arrived.
 Originally built by the Chaozhou people, the temple sat on Singapore’s coastline to worship the Goddess of the Sea.
 Now, it’s surrounded by high-rises in Philip Street.
 A major feature of the building is the extensive use of tidal inlaid porcelain, the figures drawn from classic folktales or myths.

 If you walk from Tanglin or the Botanic Gardens up to Dempsey, you’ll pass this church on your way.
 Built between 1910 and 1913 on the site of an earlier church (1884), it was used by British soldiers stationed in Tanglin Barracks, and still hosts regular Sunday services today.
 A mystery surrounds the location of the original stained glass windows of the church, which were removed and hidden by a chaplain as Japanese forces closed in on the area in the Second World War.
 The windows haven’t been seen since.